viperproject/prusti-dev/docs/user-guide/src/tour/testing.md

 This function is correct (ignoring potential overflows), but it is not useful, since the input must be `10`.

 Another potential problem could be an incomplete postcondition.
-The `abs` function should take the absolute value of `x`, but it only works for positive values.
+The `abs` function below should return the absolute value of `x`, but it only works for positive values.
 The verification will still succeed, because the postcondition does not specify the result for `x < 0`:

 ```rust,noplaypen
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/fail/user-guide/testing_incorrect_specs.rs:code}}
 ```

 This bug will be noticed as soon as you try using `abs` with a negative input.
 For functions internal to a project, you will likely notice mistakes in the specification when you try to use the function in other code.
 However, when you have public functions, like for example in a library, you might want to write some test functions for your specification.
-Specifications errors sometimes only show up when they are actually used.
+Specification errors sometimes only show up when they are actually used.